-Phone: +49 (0)341 698 202 80
+Telephone: +49 341 698 202 80

 Server log files

-The provider of this website and its pages automatically collects and stores information in so-called server log files, which your browser communicates to us automatically.
-The information comprises:
+The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

-- The type and version of browser used
+- Browser type and browser version

 - Referrer URL

-- The hostname of the accessing computer
+- Hostname of the accessing computer

-- The time of the server request
+- Time of the server request

-- The IP address
+- IP address